dddani0/konohASCII/README.md

 If you have any inquries about this or any of my other projects you can reach me at my email:<br>
 daniel.mikus03@gmail.com
 <br><br>
 I highly appreaciate every feedback!
+Stay tuned for more, as I expand the project.